APAAL Revised Guidelines (as of 8/31/2015) (PDF)

-The awards will be announced at the 2014 ALA Midwinter Meeting in Pennsylvania, Philadelphia.
-Winners of the APALA Literature Award will be given the award seal during the 2014 ALA Annual APALA Literature Award Ceremony.
-The winner of each category will receive a plaque during the 2014 American Library Association Annual Conference in Las Vegas, NV.
+The awards will be announced at the 2017 ALA Midwinter Meeting in Atlanta, GA Winners of the APALA Literature Award will receive a plaque during the 2017 American Library Association Annual Conference in Chicago, IL.
 A press release will be sent to various national publications.
 The Asian/Pacific American Award for Literature is now an annual event.

-- Works eligible must have had premier publication in 2012 and 2013 and must have been published for general commercial release in the U.S.
+- Eligible work must have had premier publication in 2015 or 2016 and must have been published for general commercial release in the U.S.

 - The five award categories are:

 - Adult Fiction